 Karamysh / Shutterstock.com

 Safety is an important consideration today in Mexico, so make it part of your research.
 Reports from American visitors and residents there vary widely.
 While some parts of Mexico suffer from extreme gang violence, others are safer.
-Here is the U.S. State Department’s Mexico travel advisory.
+Be sure to check the U.S. State Department’s Mexico travel advisory.

 3. Atenas, Costa Rica